 Linking vetch management to end use is especially crucial in late season management.
 Usually vetch for forage will be cut first, followed by manure crops and finally vetch that is to be kept for seed.
-Timing of harvest will influence the forage quality and the amount of nitrogen fixed and the type of weeds that set seed.
+Timing of harvest will influence the amount of nitrogen fixed and the type of weeds that set seed.